marcus-grant/notes/pcde-course-overview.md

 might have some great tips that will make the topics click.

-The moral of the story here is that the more you can interact with course content in multiple ways, through effective note-taking, review and connecting with others, the more you'll be able to get the concepts down and get the most success from the course.
+The moral of the story here is that the more you can interact with course content in many ways, through effective note-taking, review and connecting with others, the more you'll be able to get the concepts down and get the most success from the course.